 The series takes its audience from stories about female wrestlers in Senegal to the liberating LGBTQ youths in Côte d’Ivoire, to the former sex workers setting up their own transport business, and orphaned children in Sierra Leon becoming part of dance groups.

 IVORY COAST -THE ALTERNATIVE 20′ (Language: French and English)

-follows three people from the LGBTQ community — a queer female, a transgender male, and a transgender female — living in Abidjan, Ivory Coast.
+Follows three people from the LGBTQ community — a queer female, a transgender male, and a transgender female — living in Abidjan, Ivory Coast.
 Each character takes us into their world and shows us how they are trying to change the narrative of their community in West Africa.
 Abidjan in Ivory Coast is considered to be a safe haven and the only West African Country that has given the LGBT community the freedom to exist.
-The story follows three members of the LGBTQ community, a queer female, a transgender male and transgender female.
+The story follows three members of the LGBTQ community, a queer female, a transgender male and a transgender female.

 GHANA- NZULEZU 10′ (Language: English)

 A teacher by day and a fisherman by night that lives in Nzulezu.
 Nzulezu is a town that is built on water.
 The teacher takes us through the journey and introduces us to the people of Nzulezu.
 How they have survived for 600 years, how they have modernized their structure through technology and the support of the community

 SENEGAL – IRON WOMEN 10′ (Wolof and Diola Senegalese languages)

 Two female wrestlers tell us their stories as we follow them through their preparation for the most famous wrestling event in Senegal.
 Women are only allowed to fight wrestling only during festivals and special occasions.
 They start from age 10-21 (or when there is proof of them losing their virginity).
 Wrestling is very important to the culture in Senegal and women